Corps monitors 'slide' in levee near Charenton

 Last year at Charenton, the water came up almost to the roadbed on the levee, Matte said.

 At 3 p.m.
-Friday, the river stage had dropped slight to just below the flood stage at Morgan City.
+Friday, the river stage had dropped slightly to just below the flood stage at Morgan City.

 But similar slides sometimes occur when wet-and-dry extremes cause cracks in the levee face, and water moves into the cracks, Matte said.